Skip to main content

 In a situation where an individual tries to quash a subpoena or refuses to respond appropriately, additional costs may apply.
 The recipient of a subpoena reserves the right to file a motion to quash a subpoena if they have a legally valid ground to challenge its validity.
 The legal processes involved in quashing a subpoena may attract several costs, which may include:

-- Legal costs for hiring an attorney to defend your interest in court
+• Legal costs for hiring an attorney to defend your interests in court

 In a case where the subpoenaed individual refuses to comply with the terms of a subpoena, you can obtain a court order to enforce compliance, but you may also need to pay some legal fees to initiate this process.